exercism/julia/concepts/strings/about.md

 ## Special strings

-Sometimes it is useful to suppress the usual interpolation and excaping within strings.
+Sometimes it is useful to suppress the usual interpolation and escaping within strings.
 For this, preface the opening quote with `raw`.

 ```julia-repl